-The terms of the Ombudsman’s appointment and statutory functions are set out in the Public Services Ombudsman (Wales) Act 2005 (“the PSOW Act”).
+The terms of the Ombudsman’s appointment and statutory functions are set out in the Public Services Ombudsman (Wales) Act 2019 (“the PSOW Act”).

-In recognition of the independence of the office of the Ombudsman, funding is received through the National Assembly for Wales (that is through the Welsh Consolidated Fund) and not the Welsh Government.
+In recognition of the independence of the office of the Ombudsman, funding is received through the Welsh Parliament (that is through the Welsh Consolidated Fund) and not the Welsh Government.
 He is not governed by a Board or answerable to a government minister.
 The Ombudsman has however, established an Advisory Panel of independent members to advise him on matters of policy and good governance and to provide an external perspective on the Ombudsman’s service.
 Responsibility and accountability for the activities carried out by the office must however remain with the Ombudsman, and the Advisory Panel has no role in the handling of individual complaints.

-The Ombudsman deals with complaints from members of the public against bodies which are listed in the Public Services Ombudsman (Wales) Act 2005.
+The Ombudsman deals with complaints from members of the public against bodies which are listed in the Public Services Ombudsman (Wales) Act 2019.
 These include local authorities in Wales, health boards, housing associations and the Welsh Government.

 The PSOW Act provides that it is a matter for the Ombudsman to decide whether to begin, discontinue or complete an investigation and issue his report.
 When the Ombudsman has delegated his function to a member of his staff, a complainant may ask the Ombudsman to review any decision taken on a complaint where new evidence is provided or where it is clear that some evidence has not been properly taken into account.
-This internal review will be undertaken by the Ombudsman’s Review Manager, or another senior member of staff, who was not involved in the original decision.
+This internal review will be undertaken by the Ombudsman’s Review & Service Quality Officer, or another senior member of staff, who was not involved in the original decision.

 If a complainant then wishes to challenge any decision of the Ombudsman they may seek legal advice on whether there are grounds to challenge the Ombudsman’s decision by way of judicial review in the courts.

 Also available in Welsh.